-James Layton has nearly 30 years experience as a children’s bookseller into the Australian education market.
-James is also the Publisher at Larrikin House, and an Author, so he can give you a perspective from a very broad range of angles.
+James Layton has nearly 30 years experience as a children’s bookseller in the Australian education market.
+He’s also the Publisher at Larrikin House, so his perspective comes from a broad range of angles.

-James has developed an assessment rubric based on five key criteria for a successful project.
-Your manuscript will be assessed using his W.I.N.K.S rubric which covers eighteen different elements.
+James has developed an assessment rubric based on five key criteria.
+Your manuscript will be assessed using his W.I.N.K.S rubric, which covers 15 individual elements.

 The five key W.I.N.K.S criteria are:

 IMPACT: The visceral impact.